HeshuEU/likelib-hackathon/README.md

 ```

 Notes on parameters:
-* `listen_address` - specifies local address and port that the server will listen on
+* `net.listen_addr` - specifies local address and port that the server will listen on;
-* `public_server_port` - when node is connected to a remote machine over Internet, its
+* `net.public_port` - when node is connected to a remote machine over Internet, its
 public IP gets known, but port - doesn't.
 We only know the client-socket IP address.
-Such things as port-forwarding with NAT, may change the port we need to connect to
+Such things as port-forwarding with NAT, may change the port we need to connect to;
+* `rpc.address` - address on which RPC is listening on;
+* `miner.threads` - optional parameter, sets the number of threads that miner is using;
 * `nodes` - list of known nodes
-* `miner.threads` - optional parameter, sets the number of threads that miner is using.

 ### Build
 1. Go to ./doc folder.